-Tools and techniques for finding information for Psychology 456, taught in Winter 2014 by Prof. Kathleen Jodl.
+Tools and techniques for finding information for Psychology 456, taught in Fall 2014 by Prof. Kathleen Jodl.

 Please consult this related Research Guide if you'd like to explore more tools and resources for finding information.